torstees/MVtest/documentation/installation.rst

 Installation
 ============
-MVTest requires python 2.7 or later (but 3.0 and later) as well as the following packages:
+MVTest requires python 2.7.x as well as the following libraries:

 * NumPy (version 1.7.2 or later)   www.numpy.org
 * SciPY (version 0.13.2 or later)  www.scipy.org

-If these aren't already installed, and you don't have root access to the machine, please see the section, :ref:`Miniconda` or :ref:`virtual-env` for easy instructions on different ways of installing tools as a restricted user.
-MVTest's installer can install these for you, however, it assumes that you have write access to your python library, which will not be the case by default on shared systems.
+MVTest's installation will attempt to install these required components for you, however, it requires that you have write permission to the installation directory.
+If you are using a shared system and lack the necessary privileges to install libraries and software yourself, you should please see one of the sections, :ref:`Miniconda` or :ref:`virtual-env` for instructions on different options for setting up your own python environement which will exist entirely under your own control.

 Download the package at: TODO: URL